Cicuta-Group/MAP-imaging/README.md

-# MPAP
+# Multipad Agarose Plate (MAP) imaging
-Code for analysis of agar pad images captured with the MPAP platform.
+Code for analysis of agar pad images captured with the MAP platform.